michaelcourcy/edb-kasten/readme.md

 ## Create an EDB cluster, a client and some data

-If you already have an EDB cluster with you client application you can skip this part
+If you already have an EDB cluster with your client application you can skip this part

 ```
 kubctl create ns edb